Over the years, I've had the good fortune to play in a number

 In addition to this strong vocal core, the band also

-features other players at various times, depending on the
+featured other players at various times, depending on the

 circumstances, usually including Pat Kingsland and/or